Transportation by AIR

 We have prepared some information that will help you understand the conditions under which batteries are allowed to be carried onto passenger aircraft.

 For more details, please go and visit the download section under the appropriate battery model that you have.

 - Li-ion batteries sent as cargo on passenger aircraft as of April 1st, 2016 are totally forbidden.

 - Spare Li-ion batteries must be transported in your carry-on luggage in a safe and protected area.

-- An individual may take on-board in their carry-on luggage, an unspecified number of Li-Ion batteries that have capacities of 100Wh or less.
-Please check with AIR operator you travel.
+- An individual may take on board in their carry-on luggage, an unspecified number of Li-Ion batteries that have capacities of 100Wh or less.
+Please check with the AIR operator you travel with.

 - Li-ion batteries that have capacities greater than 100Wh, but less than 160Wh, are restricted to 2 items per person in their carry-on luggage.
-For example, a crew of 4 people can share the allowance between them and take a total 8 batteries (2 each) in this capacity range.
+For example, a crew of 4 people can share the allowance between them and take a total of 8 batteries (2 each) in this capacity range.

-- Li-ion batteries that have capacities greater than 160Wh, like NERO-L, NERO-LX, or NERO-XL are not allowed to be board on passenger aircraft.
+- Li-ion batteries that have capacities greater than 160Wh, like NERO-L, NERO-LX, or NERO-XL are not allowed to be boarded on passenger aircraft.

 SAFETY MEASURE during boarding batteries on the plane

 - Place each battery in a plastic anti-static bag.

 - Pack batteries in your carry-on luggage in a safe and secure manner.

 - Print a hard copy of HEDBOX-BatteryModel-UN-MSDS 2022.pdf certificate, which you can download under the appropriate battery model download section.